j256/simplemetrics/README.md

 This package provides some Java classes to help with the providing application metrics.

-For more information, visit the [SimpleMetrics home page](http://256stuff.com/sources/simplemetrics/).
+* For more information, visit the [SimpleMetrics home page](http://256stuff.com/sources/simplemetrics/).

-Online documentation can be found off the home page.
+* Online documentation can be found off the home page.
 Here are the [code Javadocs](http://256stuff.com/sources/simplemetrics/javadoc/simplemetrics/).

-Browse the code on the [git repository](https://github.com/j256/simplemetrics).
+* Browse the code on the [git repository](https://github.com/j256/simplemetrics).

-Maven packages are published via the [maven central repo](http://repo1.maven.org/maven2/com/j256/simplemetrics/simplemetrics/).
+* Maven packages are published via the [maven central repo](http://repo1.maven.org/maven2/com/j256/simplemetrics/simplemetrics/).

-Enjoy,
+Enjoy, <br />
 Gray Watson

 ## Little Sample Program